staginglabs/sharedDriveWp/wp-content/plugins/color-filters/readme.txt

 7. Adding color filter to a WooCommerce product

 == Changelog ==
+= 2.1.10 =
+- Removing placeholder text from the admin

 = 2.1.9 =
 - Fixing issue where the min_rating and max_rating strings were showing in the address bar even if the ratings filters wasn't enabled.